CedarPrint: Wireless Printing FAQ

 - Steven's Student Center - lower level hallway (by the game room)

 - Tyler Digital Communication Center - first floor, rear entrance (by the echeck stations)

 Yes, through Cedarville's online tool called WebPrint.

 Yes.
 When you send a print job to CedarPrint, it is held in a print queue for 24 hours.
 If you do not release the print job from a CedarPrint release station, it is deleted from the queue, and your print quota is unaffected.
 However, as soon as the print job is released and printed at a CedarPrint release station, your print quota is reduced accordingly.
-If the printer is out of toner or the printout is somehow unusable, please submit an online computer service request and indicate "Failed Print Job" to request a print quota adjustment.
+If the printer is out of toner or the printout is somehow unusable, please submit an online IT request and indicate "Failed Print Job" to request a print quota adjustment.

 If you experience difficulty with CedarPrint software, the following troubleshooting options may resolve your issue:

 Make sure your laptop is connected to cu-secure.
 You cannot wirelessly print unless you are logged into the cu-secure wireless network.
 CedarPrint will not work with cu-unsecure or cu-manual.
 For information on how to set up cu-secure, please click the link for the Wireless Connection to CU-Secure help page.

 Update Java before you install CedarPrint.
 Download the latest version of Java.
 This applies to Windows computers only.